10 Things You Need to Know About Hospice Care

 10. What kind of training is provided to family caregivers?

-In some cases, families may need guidance on how to best care for their loved one.
+In some cases, families may need guidance on how to best care for their loved ones.
 Ask if the hospice offers training or educational resources.

-These questions can help you gather critical information to choose a hospice provider that aligns with your loved one’s needs and preference.
+These questions can help you gather critical information to choose a hospice provider that aligns with your loved one’s needs and preferences.

 The biggest barrier to hospice care is the misconceptions that surround it.
 Hospice care is commonly misunderstood for several reasons, including: